piggeywig2000/BMOnline/README.md

 ### Server configuration
 Server settings are provided in the form of command line arguments when you start the server.
 None of these options are required to be provided.
 ```
 --port <port>               The port to run the server on.
 Should be a number from 1 to 65535. [default: 10998]
 --password <password>       The server password.
-Omit this option to allow clients to connect to the server without a password.
+Omit this option to allow clients to connect to the server
+                            without a password.
+--max-chat-length <length>  The maximum number of characters allowed in a single chat message.
+Set this to 0 to
+                            disable chat. [default: 280]
 ```
 For example, `BMOnline.Server.exe --port 5678 --password "monkey"` would run the server on port 5678 with the password monkey.